-Following a 16 year run as General Electric Company (NYSE:GEB) CEO, Jeffrey Immelt said he would retire at the end of this year.
+Following a 16 year run as General Electric Company (NYSE:GEF) CEO, Jeffrey Immelt said he would retire at the end of this year.
 During his tenure, Immelt has overhauled the conglomerate’s portfolio considerably.
 He has also overseen GE’s reign as the Dow Industrial Average’s worst performing stock among companies that haven’t gone bankrupt or left the index.

 In short, Immelt is stepping down because he couldn’t move the stock price.
 Ivan Feinseth, chief investment officer at Tigress Financial Partners told The Washington Post, "Why the change?
 Two words: stock price."